alephpi/presentations/rwkv.md

 <span>{{ new Date().toLocaleDateString() }}</span>

 <!--
 Today I'm going to present you a newly coming out paper which proposes new model architecture called RwaKuv, which reinvents RNN in transformer era.
-Although the paper has only been released recently, the development dates back to 2021 and it has already shown its competence in LLM field.
+Although the paper has only been released recently, the development dates back to 2021 and it has already shown its potential competence in LLM field.
 The model is open-sourced on github and available on HF.
 -->

 ---